 2022 Sign Installation Events

-Kachemak Heritage Land Trust, Cook Inletkeeper, Kachemak Bay Conservation Society, and Kenai Watershed Forum are working together to install up to 40 new BSLH signs during the 2022 summer months.
-The sign installation kick off will take place during the month of May.
+Kachemak Heritage Land Trust, Cook Inletkeeper, Kachemak Bay Conservation Society, and Kenai Watershed Forum worked together to install new BSLH signs during the 2022 summer months.
+The sign installation kick off took place during the month of May.
 Below is a list of the sign installation events in order by the organizing group.
 More information about each installation event can be found on the lead organization’s website:

 Kenai Watershed Forum – email Ben to get involved: email@example.com